Fearfeasa Ó Maol Chonaire: Family background

 and Muiris mac Torna Ó Maolconaire (died 1645).

 It has been suggested by Eoin Mac Cárthaigh that Fearfeasa's lands were in the townland of Creta, parish of Kiltrustan, beside that of his father, Lochlainn, who lived in Lisheen townland.
 Páidín Ruadh Ó Maol Chonaire, who retained two-thirds of his lands in Ballymulconry in the 1650s, may have been Fearfeasa's brother.

 Peter (fl.
-1701), son of Fearfasa, was poet to the O'Róduighe, and lived in Leitrim.
+1701), son of Fearfasa, was poet to the O'Róduighe, and lived in County Leitrim.

 The Four Masters

 He was one of the authors of the Annals of the Kingdom of Ireland and, with the three other chief writers, was included by John Colgan in the designation Annales Quatuor Magistrorum (Preface to Acta Sanctorum Hiberniæ, p.
 7), which has become the popular name of the book.

 As a young man, he participated in the compilation of the Annals of the Four Masters, working with Mícheál Ó Cléirigh, Cú Choigcríche Ó Cléirigh, Peregrine Ó Duibhgeannain and other assistants.
 He is identified by Bernadette Cunningham as the scribe of hand E in the autograph of the Annals of the Four Masters.
 He participated in the compilation of the years up to 1333 with Ó Duibhgeannáin, the Ó Cléirigh's writing the rest of the book to 1616.